AssisrMatheus/ReceitaEletronica/README.md

 # ReceitaEletronica
-An example of medical records using APIs
+Tracking medical records using APIs with C#